zionsg/standalone-php-scripts/README.md

 In general, folders with names in `StudlyCaps` contain classes (OOP) while those in lowercase contain procedural scripts.

 **Classes**
+- CrawlSite<br />
+  Crawl website using downwards traversal only.

 - DirectoryListing<br />
   Retrieve directory listing with folder/file count and size info.